Charlesworth, Edmonton

 Charlesworth is a neighbourhood in southeast Edmonton, Alberta, Canada.

 It is bounded on the south by Ellerslie Road, on the west by 66 Street, and on the east by 34 Street and on the north by Anthony Henday Drive.
+Parts of this land were originally farmed in 1890s by August and Caroline Minchau, the namesake of the Minchau neighbourhood, and members of the Werner family, the namesake of Wernerville.

 As of December 23, 2007, the City of Edmonton map utility contained virtually no data on this area.
 As this area develops, more data should become available.